-To qualify for financial assistance, a student must be admitted into a degree-granting course of study (some graduate certificate programs are eligible for aid), be meeting TAMIU's Satisfactory Academic Progress Policy (SAPP), and must not be in default or delinquent on any student loan with the University, State or Federal government.
+To qualify for financial assistance, a student must be admitted into a degree-granting course of study, be meeting TAMIU's Satisfactory Academic Progress Policy (SAPP), and must not be in default or delinquent on any student loan with the University, State or Federal government.
 The student must not owe a balance for Federal Title IV Funds returned due to complete withdrawal from TAMIU or any other state or private institution (see Return of Funds Due to Complete Withdrawal).
-Students must be enrolled at least six (6) hours to be eligble for any loan under the Federal Direct Loan Program.
+Students must be enrolled at least six (6) hours to be eligible for any loan under the Federal Direct Loan Program.

 Cost of Attendance - Expected Family Contribution = Need

 Expected Family Contribution (EFC) is the amount a student and/or parent(s) can reasonably be expected to contribute towards educational expenses.
 The actual amount of the EFC is dependent upon family and student income, assets, family size, number of family members in college, taxes paid and age of the older parent.
 A student's EFC is determined by the information provided to the U. S. Department of Education thru the Free Application for Federal Student Aid (FAFSA) or by the information on the Texas Application for State Financial Aid (TASFA).
 All applicants are required to inform the Financial Aid Office of any additional assistance to be received from outside sources during the application period.

 Some financial aid is need-based, meaning you must demonstrate need in order to qualify for this type of aid (such as Pell Grant).
 Other aid, such as scholarships are merit-based (not need-based), meaning that you do not have to demonstrate need in order to be eligible.
 Total amount of aid a student receives, whether it is need-based or non-need based, cannot exceed a student's cost of attendance.